Leonard Hall (Shaw University): Alumni

 Graduating class of 1889.
 M.T.
 Pope (class of 1886) is seated to the left on the front row.

 Nearly every member of the first graduating class of 1886 went on to have a notable career and was deeply involved in civic life.
-M.T.
-Pope became a prominent physician in Raleigh and was also involved in local politics of the capital.
+Manassa Thomas Pope became a prominent physician in Raleigh and was also involved in local politics of the capital.
 During the time of racial segregation imposed disfranchisement, Pope was one of only seven African-American men in the city of Raleigh who managed to register to vote.
 He went on to run for mayor of Raleigh in 1919 on a non-partisan ticket with Calvin E. Lightner.
 His home is now a registered landmark and museum.

 J.T.
 Williams practiced medicine at the Good Samaritan Hospital in Charlotte and was twice elected to the Board of Aldermen.
 Williams was appointed an ambassador to Sierra Leone by President William McKinley, serving from 1898 to 1907.
 J.T.
 Williams Middle School in Charlotte is named after him.

 Class valedictorian Lawson Andrew Scruggs founded the Old North State Medical Society, the nation's oldest association of black physicians.
 He also founded a tuberculosis sanatorium in Southern Pines that treated many people from Raleigh.

 Aaron McDuffie Moore, graduate of the 1888 class, became the first African-American physician in Durham.
 He co-founded the North Carolina Mutual Insurance Company, the largest and oldest black-owned business in the United States.
 Moore convinced philanthropist Washington Duke to build a hospital instead of a monument as a better way to honor black troops who fought for the Confederate Army during the Civil War.

 Clinton Caldwell Boone, earned the Doctor of Medicine degree in 1910 at Leonard Hall.
 He had already spent years in the Congo as a missionary.
 Upon graduation in 1910 he was posted to the newly developing Republic of Liberia to represent the Lott Carey Foreign Mission Convention as a medical missionary Liberia.
 He helped to build a schoolhouse and hospital in the Congo, as well as a school in Liberia.
 Also became the President of the first church in Liberia, Providence Baptist Church, founded by Lott Carey in 1822.

 George Louis Alphonso Pogue graduated from the medical school at Leonard Hall with a Doctor of Medicine in 1911.
 In 1912 Pogue moved his family to Bedford Virginia where he opened an integrated pharmacy at 111 S Bridge Street.
 He served the community in a number of ways and saw patients in his office and home until his death March 6, 1956.

+John Walcott Kay graduated from the medical school in 1912.
+He went on to own and operate his own medical practice in Wilmington, North Carolina and co-founded the city's first hospital for African-Americans.
+His home in Wilmington is now a historic property.